ChenFocus/alexa-top-sites-mx/README.md

 ### Aim of Research

-This research attempts to find out the greater market share occupier by looking at a large sample of organisations' domains in both technology and education sector.
+This research attempts to find out the greater market share occupier between [Gmail](https://www.google.com/intl/en-GB/gmail/about/#) and [Outlook](https://www.microsoft.com/en-gb/microsoft-365/outlook/email-and-calendar-software-microsoft-outlook), by looking at a large sample of organisations' domains in both technology and education sector.
 Please refer to [Dataset Used](#datasets-used).

 ## Datasets Used